Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Invite user to sandbox

 It is necessary to invite a user to a sandbox, because users cannot be created there.
 When inviting a user to a sandbox, it is necessary to assign the user to a user group.
 Only then the user is listed in this instance and can access the sandbox. <!---Julian, ist das richtig oder habe ich etwas falsch verstanden?
-User is doch gar nicht in der Liste?-->
+Ist User denn schon in Sandbox, ober prüft system in main account auf Plausibility?-->

 #### Prerequisites